mordauntfamilyhistory.com

 Picures left: Henry John Mordaunt as a young man in a team photo captioned, "Atheneum v.
 1. 2.
 Cambridge 1887," and as an older man with his housekeeper, Mrs Bowen.
 I am grateful to Mrs Bowen's son, John, who kindly contacted my Guestbook and provided much interesting information and these photographs.

 • Richard Nigel Mordaunt, 14th Bart (b.
 1940), having moved to Australia, perhaps wisely eschews use of his title.
-He married Myriam Atchia and they have two children
+Since 1965 he has been a film-maker, a story teller of our times, producing successful films first in the UK and then in Australia.
+He married 1.
+Myriam Atchia and they have two children

 • David Arthur John Mordaunt (b.
 1942) married Elizabeth Aske in 1969